threeday0905/args-expect/README.md

     }

-If any condition fail, it will throw error. (or log warn message)
+If any condition fail, it will throw error. (or any custom event).

 The tool has very tiny size, and easily to use, especially in node.js .

+---
+### How to Use

+NodeJS: install via npm:

+    npm install args-expect

+Browser:

+    copy lib/args-expect-min.js to your project folder

 ---